na-na-hi/renget/archive/sfbf5.md

 >\>but that's okay because it means more time spent with her

 Imagine having a hybrid SO who was so far along on the "mutation scale" in this hypothetical society that they practically almost classify as a feral monster in their own right, minus some things like still having the ability to speak hunter languages, and still having some humanlike body features such as breasts and bellybuttons.
-\>larger than normal size - not to the degree of a feral monster, but still making it difficult to fit through the doors of most homes/shops
+%darkgreen%\>larger than normal size - not to the degree of a feral monster, but still making it difficult to fit through the doors of most homes/shops
 \>hunched over stance - again, not quite to the degree of a feral monster, but very noticeable nonetheless
 \>large wing arms in place of regular hands, making fine motor skills difficult without resorting to their talons but allowing for a better degree of flight in return
 \>while the large majority of hybrids still possess talons like their feral cousins, these particular individuals tend to have much larger ones in accordance with their increased overall size, making shoe-shopping difficult
 \>tougher, scalier hide that covers more of their body in place of softer skin
-\>elemental/status producing glands being a full strength, instead of reduced potency like with most other hybrids People would probably keep mistaking them for a monster, only to be surprised when they answer back with completely normal talking.
+\>elemental/status producing glands being a full strength, instead of reduced potency like with most other hybrids%% People would probably keep mistaking them for a monster, only to be surprised when they answer back with completely normal talking.

 ---